dcarlson96/DCWS.MainSite.Api/README.md

 # DCWS.MainSite.Api
-APIs for the main site
+APIs for the main site.